 Little Jordan and I do so much together.
 He enjoys cooking and cleaning with me.
 I enjoy playing with him outside and at the park.
 Some days, I am his school teacher.
 I really fall in love with doing my best to teach him how to be a respectful young man.
 For those of you growing as a mom, I’m sure you can relate.

-5 Traits a Young Boy Must Learn From His Father
+5 Traits a Young Boy Needs to Have.

-Mr. Dobson shared with us 5 traits a young 2 boy must learn from his father.
+Mr. Dobson shared with us 5 traits a son must be able to learn from his father.
 Daddy must not only speak of these things but to be a constant role model for him in these areas:

 - Provide for the family and loved one’s that are depending on him.

-- Protect the family and be viewed as a safe haven and not a threat.
+- Protect the family and be treated as a safe haven and trustworthy.

-- Provide leadership by maintaining masculinity and being serious when needed.
+- Provide leadership by maintaining masculinity and being serious about things.

-- Spiritual guidance, by leading a Christ-centered life.
+- Spiritual guidance from the Word and by leading a Christ-centered life.

 Moms, Take Action & Stick To It!

 Mommas, please give yourselves a break and pass the reins to daddy.
 It is exactly what he needs.
 In most cases, it’s exactly what daddy needs too.
 If you’re a single mom, don’t be afraid to be vulnerable as seek out a role model for him.
 Even time once a month with a man of integrity can help him.
-Growing as a mom with me requires doing things that don’t always feel right, intuitively.
-But, what’s best for our little momma’s boys is important. 🙂
+Don’t let just any man lead him.